THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 He is the founder and president of Write Every Time, a company providing services in business and creative communications.
 Ted lives in Boston with his wife Sarah and their bird, Eddie Cantor.

 Gaylord Day Weston has lived in Maine for the past 35 years.
 She was born in Massachusetts, and has also lived in Connecticut and Rhode Island - a true New Englander, if not native Mainer.
 She started writing in high school but life got in the way of writing regularly until she was in her late 40s, when she not only discovered amateur theater, but also Ted and Ruth Bookey of Readfield, Maine.
 They were instrumental in gathering together a group of poets, including George VanDeventer, who published her first book, BELGRADE, JUST ANOTHER MAINE TOWN.
 Ted and Ruth encouraged her poetry, teaching her much about the craft of writing.
-She lives in Belgrade with her husband, Dick, and daughter Kate close by.
-Gaylord and Dick have three dogs, four cats and two granddogs who visit regularly.
+She lives in Belgrade, Maine with daughter Kate close by.
+She shares her home with assorted dogs, cats and Muscovy ducks.

 Anne Britting Olesen lives with her family and way too many cats in the mountains of central Maine.
 She is a writer, a teacher, a musician, a gardener and a bicyclist in her spare time.